dagrejs/dagre/README.md

 We've been manging bugs and enhancement request through our [issue tracker](https://github.com/cpettitt/dagre/issues).

-We also having a [google group](https://groups.google.com/group/dagre) for questions and discussion.
+We also have a [google group](https://groups.google.com/group/dagre) for questions and discussion.

 ## References